 Grinding the beans in the traditional way (that’s my metate) produces a soft, slightly gritty flour but takes a heckuva lot of time.
 I’ve tried a food processor, but didn’t much like the results–the bean hulls didn’t get fully processed and you end up with a mouthful of grit–not what we modern Americans are used to.
 So I used the metate and produced enough flour for a batch of muffins.

-If you’re interested in the quirks of this flour, here’s a post from somebody who’s been working with it.
-And here’s the recipe.
+Here’s the recipe.
 Bill likes chipotle chiles, so I add them for extra flavor.

 2/3 cup mesquite bean flour (you can buy this online)